mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![all mounds with third layer of TAGRO Mix](/assets/images/gardening/hugelkultur/mounds17.jpg) {: .gardeningImage}

-A layer of mostly finished compost (see the [Materials page](/gardening/hugelkultur-materials) for details).
-This compost was full of beneficial microbes, worms, and other insects.
+A layer of mostly finished compost (see the [Materials page](/gardening/hugelkultur-materials) for details), full of beneficial microbes, worms, and other insects.
 I also applied homemade worm tea to further innoculate the mounds.

 ![single mound with layer of mostly finished compost](/assets/images/gardening/hugelkultur/mounds18.jpeg) {: .gardeningImage}